daskeyboard/daskeyboard-applet--zenhub/README.md

 # Q Applet: ZenHub

+This applet displays notifications whenever issues are moving into boards.

 ZenHub is the only project management tool that integrates natively within GitHub’s user interface.
 > This applet doesn't support ZenHub Enterprise.

 For more information, visit <https://www.zenhub.com>.

 ![ZenHub on a Das Keybaord Q](assets/image.png "Das Keyboard ZenHub applet")

+This applet is using ZenHub [API](https://github.com/ZenHubIO/API).

 ## Changelog